codeceptjs/configure/README.md

 ```

 * For Puppeteer, TestCafe, Nigthmare, Playwright: it enables `show: true`.
-* For WebDriver with Chrome browser: it adds `--headless` option to chrome options inside `desiredCapabilities`.
+* For WebDriver with Chrome or Firefox browser: it adds `--headless` option to chrome/firefox options inside `desiredCapabilities`.

 ### setHeadedWhen